ifcopenshell.util.shape_builder

 Returns:

-tuple of Model/Body/MODEL_VIEW IfcRepresentation and transition shape data
+tuple of Model/Body/MODEL_VIEW IfcRepresentation and dictionary of transition shape data

 will return transition length based on the profile dimension differences and offset.